chriszhangm/ASA-Data-Expo-2021/README.md

 - app.R: The R code to run the R shiny website.
 - full_data.csv: full data set includes two response variables (score_infection, score_death) and socioeconomic and healthcare factors.
 - counties_prj.csv & states_SE.csv: Two datasets for producing geographic graphs in the R shiny website.
+- Fill_in_cities.csv: Dataset to generate Figure 5.
 - Check our results at https://asa-competition-smu.shinyapps.io/COVID19/.
-The descriptions of problem: https://community.amstat.org/dataexpo/home.
+The descriptions of the problem: https://community.amstat.org/dataexpo/home.